Skip to main content

 Key Provisions

-• Penalties: a third or subsequent conviction is a Class C felony.
+• Sets penalties: violation is a Class A misdemeanor; second conviction carries a minimum of 30 days imprisonment (non-suspendable); third or subsequent conviction is a Class C felony.

-• Fine: an additional $50 fine must be paid to the Domestic Violence Trust Fund.
+• Imposes an additional $50 fine on each violation to be deposited into the Domestic Violence Trust Fund (Section 30-6-11).

-• Pending cases: prosecutions pending on October 1, 2026 must be transferred to the relevant district or circuit court.
+• Requires prosecutions pending on October 1, 2026 to be transferred to the district court (juvenile cases exempt).

 Subjects